feralpacket/preonic_keymap/README.md

 - Changed the layer songs in config.h.
 - Created the user_song_list.h file.
 - Removed the DVORAK and COLEMAK layers.
+- Added a leader key modifier and configured sequences to mimic the Cisco alias commands.

 ### Helpful links